appijumbo/CSC/README.md

 I find the need to import the whole CSS in from Bootstrap quite an overkill, though Bootstrap 4 supports Sass its not quite ready yet.
 Alternitivley I may well use [Bourbon, Neat, Bitters and Refills](http://bourbon.io) which offer an alternative to the Bootstrap approach.

 ### Gulp
+One of the problems I found during the SEO was the need to minify CSS, JS and HTML.
+Unfortunatly I hadn't set myself up with a build tool and had to use online minifying tools and similar.

-In future I’ll use Gulp for minify etc
+In future I’ll use [Gulp](http://gulpjs.com) for [minifying and other needs such as optimising images](https://css-tricks.com/gulp-for-beginners/) (I did this individualy using Gimp for this site).

-had problems managing multiple SSH accounts to interact with Github in MacOS
+### Multiple Github accounts and switching to a Linux desktop
+One major frustration was that having multiple Github accounts did repeatdly cause password key access problems.
+I havn't yet got a complete solution, and had to hand manage my password system quite a lot.
+Ideally I can find a better solution in future.
+Perhaps switchinfg to Linux may help because I can more easily manage SSH.

 ### Future Worpress sites
+#### Vagrat and Salt
 I intend to use [Vagrant](https://www.vagrantup.com) with [Salt](https://www.vagrantup.com/docs/provisioning/salt.html) to create a better work environment for any future Wordpress sites to be developed in.
+This will isolate each wordpress develpment and should create a 'within a single disposable, consistent environment..'

-Beaver Builder
+#### Beaver Builder
+This is a GUI development tool for Wordpress.
+It allows site development with minimal coding.
+This may be the best option for Worpress development, however it dosn't support my need to understand the code.
+ITs not clear at this stage how/ if I will integrate its use in any future Wordpress developemnt.

 ### Future Jekyll sites
+#### Client Side Support
+At the moment the Jekyll code requires someone who is reasonably tech savvy.
+However many people are familiar with the Wordpress client side GUI access that make Wordpress easier to change.
+There are a growing number of companies that a client-side GUI access to Jekyll for example [Forestry](https://forestry.io) or [CloudCannon](http://cloudcannon.com).

+It would be nice to experiment with siting up the site to use one of these in the hope that it will make it easier to use and adapt for more people.